Jake Paul unveils trio of top sparring partners for Anthony Joshua fight

 Okolie (22-1, 16 KOs) had previously hinted at his curiosity to step into the ring with Paul.

-Britain's Okolie, a former WBO cruiserweight champion, is building his heavyweight pathway and will return in Nigeria, on the same night as Joshua vs. Paul.
+Britain's Okolie, a former WBO cruiserweight and WBC bridgerweight champion, is building his heavyweight pathway and will return in Nigeria, on the same night as Joshua vs. Paul.

 Cuba's Sanchez (25-1, 18 KOs) is similarly edging back to the top of the division after losing his unbeaten start in 2023 to Agit Kabayel.